inputd/home-assistant.io/source/_components/tplink.markdown

   type: string
 {% endconfiguration %}

-For Archer C9 models running firmware version 150811 or later please use the encrypted password you can retrieve like this:
+For Archer C9 models running firmware version 150811 or later and Archer C1200 models running 180122 or later, please use the encrypted password you can retrieve like this:

 1. Go to the login page of your router. (default: 192.168.0.1)
 2. Type in the password you use to login into the password field.